-The square offers a clear—and “logical”—visualization of the ways that the four points interact and stand at odds with one another, but it does not lend itself to an interpretation of fluidity or inherent connection and, I am arguing, Medieval individualism.
+The square offers a clear—and “logical”—visualization of the ways that the four points interact and stand at odds with one another, but it does not lend itself to an interpretation of fluidity or inherent connection and, I am arguing, medieval individualism.
 This, then, is what Malory might teach to semiotics: to circle the square drastically changes some of the natural implications of how the different entities interact within the story, concluding with the overall revelation that each point works with all the rest in both a collaborative as well as a contrasting manner: the oneness that is inherently connected to the infinite.
 For this section, I will briefly go back over the entries of my original semiotic square, illustrating how Le Morte Darthur uncovers the differing interactions between each and thus suggesting why circling the square leads to deeper understanding.

 To begin, the Medieval individual stands in contrast to the hermetic community in that the existence of the individual necessitates interaction with various communities, which are definitionally going to have different goals.
 That being said, if the Medieval individual emerges from the maneuvering through those groups, then the communities (hermetic or not) must exist first.
 Even the ways in which the individual entity and the community are in conflict with one another subtly suggests a level of cooperation because both must be existing simultaneously for any level of tension to occur.
 A circle offers an excellent visualization of such a relationship because of the infinite points between any two points— innumerable spaces for possibility and discovery.
 For the relationship that the Medieval individual shares with the community, it is senseless to try to separate the two because one implies the other.
 We see this in the ways that Sir Tristram’s individualistic escapades mirror the communities that he tries to avoid.
 He could not become a Medieval individual without communities to rebel against; if the discovery or creation of the individual is contingent on differing groups, then the way to discover oneself is to interact with those circles in an active and conscious manner.
 In fact, the self-contained individual may be more immersed in community than one who does not pursue such an identity.
 Regardless, if we position community on a semiotic circle, the individual fills the spaces surrounding and within the point of community in such a way that both are equally present within the shape itself.
 They are present in their own points as well as in each other’s because they inherently suggest one another.